HMRC New Starter Checklist Explained for Employers

 What if I don't have a P45 or starter checklist?

-If a new employee doesn’t have a P45 from their previous employer, the HMRC starter checklist form is their next best option.
+If a new employee doesn’t have a P45 from their previous employer, the HMRC new starter checklist form is their next best option.
 Completing this form will allow you to process their payroll accurately.
 Without either document, you’ll need to use an emergency tax code, which could result in incorrect tax deductions.

 When and how do I submit a starter checklist?